21 The Miller’s Wheel

 “Bashan told me you went there to seek peace with Luka.
 That was noble of you.”

 Eva drew her arms close as if fending off unseen blows to her heart.
 “Careful,” Sola warned.
-“I had to stitch your wound, about the length of your hand.
+“I sewed your wound, about the length of your hand.
 Don’t put any pressure on that left arm.”

 “Sola, what am I doing?
 I’m not a noble.
 Pretending to be one cost Gira her life.”